tsowell/cobra-keycaps/README.md

 ### The Python script

-Including alternate layouts I used for accent keycaps, there are 10 basic key layouts using different combinations of objects from the keycap template.
+There are 7 basic key layouts using different combinations of objects from the keycap template.
 The `main()` function in `mkkb.py` defines the text/color contents of each key in each layout, maps those attributes onto objects in the keycap template, and finally copies those objects into each individual keycap in the keyboard template.

 ## Usage

 `python mkkb.py`

 File arguments are defined at the top of the script.

-## Problems

-The Cobra keyboard has a different layout from WASD's normal 104-key layout, and I failed to account for the different profiles on each row.
-So the red accent keycaps I put on the numpad make no sense at all.